 “I conclude that gender plays a significant role in xx.”

 No. We need to know: WHAT ROLE does gender play?
 WHAT ROLE????
 Spell it out!

 “I discovered that there is a relationship between xx and yy.”

 Really?
 IS THAT INTERESTING? (no).

 WHAT RELATIONSHIP did you find between xx and yy?
 Spell it out!

 “I argue that this is an example of neoliberalism.”

 SERIOUSLY?
 WHAT ISN’T, at this point?
-Tell us, instead, HOW, SPECIFICALLY, IS THIS AN EXAMPLE OF NEOLIBERALISM????
-WHAT IS NEOLIBERAL ABOUT THIS PARTICULAR THING AT THIS PARTICULAR TIME AND PLACE?
+Tell us, instead, HOW, SPECIFICALLY, IS THIS AN EXAMPLE OF NEOLIBERALISM??
+What is neoliberal about this particular thing at this particular place and time, among these particular populations?